-Some triggers require immediate attention, such as solving a problem under pressure at work, while others give us time to reflect and deal with our emotions first, before resolving the issue and making decisions.
-The following strategies are for the last-mentioned, however, they can also be used after a stressful event to calm the nerves and ease back into a state of equilibrium.
+Some triggers require immediate attention, such as solving a problem under pressure at work, while others give us time to reflect and deal with our emotions first.
+The following strategies are for the last-mentioned.
 To create variety, the strategies are divided into four categories, allowing options for when we are triggered, depending on how we feel at the time:

 A spiritual strategy connects us to a Source of strength outside ourselves when we feel vulnerable and unable to cope, allowing us to recharge within and restore our endurance, hope, love, patience, kindness, forgiveness, compassion, empathy and self-control.

 Distraction is not a solution, but a temporary mental state that we resort to when we need a break from something in order to collect our thoughts, so that we can calmly come back to the trigger and resolve it with Cognitive Behavioural Therapy (CBT).
 We must never bury, ignore or deny our feelings.
 They must be acknowledged and resolved.
 Sweeping emotions under the carpet can make us ill.